During the hustle and bustle of the holiday season, don’t forget to share the happy spirit with your canine companion!

 Going to check out your neighbors’ holiday decorations?
 Bring the dog!
 He’ll appreciate the time he gets to spend with his family.

 Relax With Your Dog

 After a tiring day of shopping, you and your dog could both benefit from some relaxing downtime together.
-A calm petting session of 20 minutes is proven to significantly decrease heart rate and blood pressure and increase output of the hormone oxytocin (related to attachment and love), not only in the human, but also in the dog.
+A calm petting session of 20 minutes is proven to significantly decrease heart rate and blood pressure and increase the output of the hormone oxytocin (related to attachment and love), not only in the human but also in the dog.